 - Designing Virtual Mentoring Programs (PDF) outlines the three key factors to review/consider when designing virtual mentoring programs.

 Mentorship is a learning relationship between two or more people, and it typically follows four phases: preparing, negotiating, enabling growth and coming to closure.

 Preparing is the discovery stage of the mentoring relationship:

 - Discover your own personal motivation and readiness to be a mentor.

 - Get to know your mentee and build rapport.

 - Create a context for the learning partnership you and your mentee will build together.

-- Foundations of Peer Mentorship (PDF) acts as a brief introduction to the foundations of mentorship including mentorship roles and best practices.
+- Mentorship Foundations (PDF) acts as a brief introduction to the foundations of mentorship including mentorship roles and best practices.

-- Understanding the Mentorship Competency Framework (PDF) introduces the four core competencies/skills for effective peer mentorship.
+- Mentorship Competency Framework (PDF) introduces the four core competencies/skills for effective peer mentorship.

 - Characteristics of Peer Mentors (PDF) examines the roles of student peer mentors in higher education as outlined in multiple literature reviews.